greglook/merkle-db/DESIGN.md

 Non goals:

+- High-frequency, highly concurrent writes.
-- Permissions.
+- Access control.
 In this library, all authentication and authorization is deferred to the storage layers backing the block store and ref tracker.

 ## Library API